-The following sections describe the legal and regulatory landscape in Oregon and Nevada, states in which the Company operates.
+The following sections describe the legal and regulatory landscape in Nevada, where the Company operates.
 The Company believes that its operations are in full compliance with all applicable state laws, regulations and licensing requirements.
 Nonetheless, for the reasons described above and the risks further described under the heading "Risk Factors" herein, there are significant risks associated with the business of the Company.
 Readers are strongly encouraged to carefully read all of the risk factors contained under the heading "Risk Factors" herein.